 - Stimulus for Peripheral Chemoreceptors

-A normal adult breathes with a respiratory rate less than 25.
+A normal adult breathe’s with a respiratory rate less than 25 breaths per minute.
 The rate of respiration varies with state of the body.
 It changes with body activity, body temperature, heart status and during various disease processes.
-Target of the mechanism controlling respiration is to maintain arterial Po2 and Pco2 in normal range, even in the state of respiratory distress.
+Target of the mechanism controlling respiration is to maintain arterial partial pressure of oxygen(Po2) and the partial pressure of carbon dioxide(Pco2) in normal range, even in the state of respiratory distress.